davinerd/dhis2-tools-dab/docs/proxy.md

 In general we
 recommend using letsencrypt free certificates where it other options are difficult.
 The type of difficulty often encountered include:
-i.   buearocratic problems/delay in getting an *official* government certificate;
+i.   bureaucratic problems/delay in getting an *official* government certificate;
 ii.  sanctions which prevent a country purchasing from US and EU companies; iii. difficulty obtaining or using credit cards in many jurisdictions.
 The community has had good experience so far working with letsencrypt certificates.
 Despite